vercel/next-plugins/packages/next-bundle-analyzer/readme.md

 ### Usage with environment variables

-Create a next.config.js (and make sure you have next-css set up)
+Create a next.config.js (and make sure you have next-bundle-analyzer set up)

 ```js
 const withBundleAnalyzer = require("@zeit/next-bundle-analyzer");